Andrew Chan

 As a result, live cell measurements using FTIR often have limited sensitivity and were generally regarded as not suitable for quantifying drugs in live cells.

 To improve the sensitivity and the detection limit of FTIR method for live cell measurements, such that it will be suitable to analyse some cancer drugs in living cell at therapeutic relevant level, Dr Chan’s laboratory has applied a multi bounce ATR method to optimised the path length and an optical filter to improve the efficiency in the collection of light.
-Using these novel adaptations it was possible to quantify 20 mM of fluorouracil (a widely used cancer drug) in cell culture medium using a standard FTIR instrument and it was possible to quantify and measure the flux of fluorouracil in situ in living cells treated with 80 micromolar of drug.
+Using these novel adaptations it was possible to quantify 20 micromolar of fluorouracil (a widely used cancer drug) in cell culture medium using a standard FTIR instrument and it was possible to quantify and measure the flux of fluorouracil in situ in living cells treated with 80 micromolar of drug.
 These are therapeutic relevant concentration levels which were not detectable using standard FTIR approaches.

 High resolution FTIR imaging of living cell